Helen Miller Alexander

 Area of Interest and Research

-I am fascinated by the population biology of plants.
-My work is primarily in three areas: 1) studies of the ecology and evolution of plant-pathogen interactions, 2) research on the population dynamics of wild sunflowers, and the ecology and genetics of hybridization between crop and wild plants, and 3) long-term demographic studies of a rare prairie plant, Mead’s milkweed, including using “mark recapture” models to estimate population size, detectability, and probability of survival.
+As a researcher, I am fascinated by the population biology of plants.
+My work has primarily been in three areas: 1) studies of the ecology and evolution of plant-fungus and plant-virus interactions, 2) research on the population dynamics of wild sunflowers, and the ecology and genetics of hybridization between crop and wild plants, and 3) long-term demographic studies of a rare prairie plant, Mead’s milkweed, including using “mark recapture” models to estimate population size, detectability, and probability of survival.
+As an educator, I teach courses in conservation biology, biostatistics, and research methods.
+I have been fortunate to win several teaching awards, including a Chancellors Club Teaching Professorship.
+Finally, my outreach and service activities often involve outdoor education and interactions with secondary school science and math teachers.

 Alexander, H. M., B.L.
 Foster, F. Ballantyne IV, C. D. Collins, J. Antonovics, and R. D. Holt.
 2012.
 Metapopulations and metacommunities: combining spatial and temporal perspectives in plant ecology.
 Journal of Ecology 100:88-103.
 (Invited by editor; 100th year anniversary issue).